 Barclays Capital Inc. (the "Company"), a Connecticut company, is a registered securities broker-dealer and investment advisor with the Securities and Exchange Commission ("SEC"), a futures commission merchant ("FCM"), swap firm, commodity pool operator, and commodity trading advisor registered with the Commodity Futures Trading Commission ("CFTC"), and municipal advisor with the SEC and Municipal Securities Rulemaking Board ("MSRB").
-The Company is headquartered in New York, with registered domestic branch offices in Atlanta, Beverly Hills, Boston, Chicago, Dallas, Greenwich, Houston, Los Angeles, Media, Menlo Park, Miami, New York, Palm Beach, Philadelphia, San Juan, San Francisco, Santa Monica, Seattle, Washington D.C., and Wells, ME.
+The Company is headquartered in New York, with registered domestic branch offices in Atlanta, Beverly Hills, Boston, Chicago, Dallas, Greenwich, Houston, Los Angeles, Media, Menlo Park, Miami, New York, Palm Beach, Philadelphia, San Juan, San Francisco, Santa Monica, Seattle, Washington, DC, and Wells, ME.
 The Company's client base includes money managers, insurance companies, pension funds, hedge funds, depository institutions, corporations, trust banks, money market and mutual funds, domestic and international governmental agencies, and central banks.

 The Company is a "4(k)(4)(E)" securities subsidiary under the Bank Holding Company Act of Barclays Bank PLC ("BBPLC"), which permits it to engage in securities underwriting, dealing, or market-making activities.
 In its capacity as a broker-dealer, the Company clears derivative products for clients and affiliates on certain exchanges.
 The Company's activities include transactions in asset-backed securities, agency mortgage-backed securities, international debt securities, other corporate related securities, resale and repurchase agreements, and securities lending and borrowing.
-The Company is also a primary dealer in United States ("U.S.") government securities.
+The Company is also a primary dealer in United States ("US") government securities.

-The Company has investment banking, capital markets, and private investment management businesses in the United States.
+The Company has investment banking, capital markets, and private investment management businesses in the US.

-The Consolidated Statement of Financial Condition includes the accounts of Barclays Capital Inc. and its wholly owned subsidiary, Barclays Business Credit LLC ("BBC" or "Subsidiary").
-The Company's direct parent and sole stockholder is Barclays Group U.S. Inc. ("BGUS").
-BGUS is wholly owned by BBPLC and its subsidiaries, and is ultimately owned by Barclays PLC ("BPLC" and collectively with its subsidiaries, "Barclays PLC Group" or "Group").
+The Consolidated Statement of Financial Condition includes the accounts of Barclays Capital Inc. and its wholly-owned subsidiary, Barclays Business Credit LLC ("BBC" or "Subsidiary").
+The Company's direct parent and sole stockholder is Barclays Group US Inc. ("BGUS").
+BGUS is wholly-owned by BBPLC and its subsidiaries, and is ultimately owned by Barclays PLC ("BPLC" and collectively with its subsidiaries, "Barclays PLC Group" or "Group").
 Both BBPLC and BPLC are United Kingdom companies.

-The Company has significant intercompany transactions with related parties as described in Note 13 "Transactions with Affiliated Companies".
+The Company has significant intercompany transactions with related parties as described in Note 14 "Transactions with Affiliated Companies".

 The Subsidiary has historically managed a portfolio of leveraged leases.
-As of December 31, 2012, BBC no longer manages any leases and no longer has any significant operations.
+As of June 30, 2013, BBC no longer manages any leases and no longer has any significant operations.

-The Americas Wealth and Investment Management division of BBPLC operates through the Company to provide high net worth clients with brokerage and investment management services in the U.S.
+The Wealth and Investment Management division of BBPLC operates in the US through the Company, and primarily provides brokerage and investment management services to high net worth clients.

-The Company maintains a liquidity pool which consists of unencumbered cash and U.S. Treasury and U.S. Agency securities.
+The Company maintains a liquidity pool, which consists primarily of unencumbered securities, including US Treasuries, US Agencies, and US Mortgages, as well as cash.
 Liquidity stress scenarios are used to assess the appropriate level for the Company's liquidity pool.

 The Company subscribes to an independent credit rating agency review by Standard & Poor's.
 This rating agency assesses the creditworthiness of the Company based on reviews of the Company's broad range of business and financial attributes including risk management processes and procedures, capital strength, earnings, funding, liquidity, accounting, and governance.
-The Company is rated A+ for long-term counterparty credit and A-1 for short-term counterparty credit.
+The Company is rated A for long-term counterparty credit and A-1 for short-term counterparty credit.